psycopg/psycopg2/doc/src/usage.rst

     double: Tuple; Adaptation
     single: IN operator

-Python tuples are converted in a syntax suitable for the SQL :sql:`IN` operator and to represent a composite type::
+Python tuples are converted into a syntax suitable for the SQL :sql:`IN` operator and to represent a composite type::

     >>> cur.mogrify("SELECT %s IN %s;", (10, (10, 20, 30)))